 - Check the weather forecast before you venture out.

 - Parents should have knowledge of basic lifesaving skills – First Aid and CPR in case of an emergency.

 - Keep children away from pool drains, pipes and other openings to avoid entrapment.

-- Be aware that flotation devices and other pool toys can carry your child into deep water.
+- Flotation devices and other pool toys can carry your child into deep water.

 - Be mindful that pool toys and flotation devices can malfunction and deflate.

-- Ensure lifeguards are on duty and that children are wearing proper flotation devices or lifejackets.
+- Ensure lifeguards are on duty at public swimming pools and beaches and that children are wearing proper flotation devices or lifejackets.

 - Teach your children to obey all water Safety and Security Regulations.

 - always swim with a friend or an adult,